e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **Mappings are binding data, not shaping code** (§17.4).
-A mapping is a declarative table — axis/button → slot path, plus per-axis conditioning parameters (deadzone, expo strength) applied by a shared pure helper on the device task.
+A mapping is a declarative table — axis/button → slot path, plus per-axis conditioning parameters (deadzone, expo strength) applied by the shipped `TableBinding`'s generic `map_input` on the device task (§12.4 — the shared pure helper, with an owner).
 The boundary is set by the face contract: **a face's meaning is writer-independent**, so faces carry *post-conditioning* semantics — a GUI slider or a script writes the same command a curved stick delivers (running a mouse drag through a deadzone would be absurd); this GUI-parity test is what places